The Cloud Architect Career

 - One Cloud Certification – Either the AWS Certified Solutions Architect Professional, Azure Solutions Architect Expert, or the Google Professional Cloud Architect.

-- Network, Data Center or Security Certification – Certified Cisco Network Professional, CISSP, CCSP, Red Hat Certified Engineer
+- Network, Data Center or Security Certification – Certified Cisco Network Professional, CISSP, CCSP.

 Remember, the job is for digital transformation specialists and not for techies.
-We’ve only mentioned professional certifications because they help build out the resume.
+We’ve only mentioned professional certifications because they help build out the cloud architect resume.
 It shows that one has taken the time to get certified.
-Certifications are useful for getting interviews.

 As you can see the cloud architect is a hybrid business executive and tech professional.